Programs > Brochure

 Overview:Sustainability Studies is a transdisciplinary field that integrates the economic, social, environmental, and technological problems that humanity must solve if our species is to continue to thrive on this planet.
 This course will employ lessons from diverse fields including, but not limited to, agriculture, forestry, energy production, environmental economics, domestic and international policy, ecology, resource management, and human health.
 The course introduces perspectives from the natural and social sciences, arts and humanities, and professional disciplines and explores how their interconnection increases the prospects for creating a more sustainable future.
 The course will be taught in Costa Rica at Earth University.
 While Costa Rica will provide many of the case examples used in the class, experts from many disciplines will provide lectures and learning opportunities from cases around the world.
 Specific topics to be explored include: paradigms and worldviews; agriculture, forestry, and food systems; principles of ecology, physics and economics; energy and natural resource and conservation; cultural sustainability; environmental politics and justice; ethics and religion; sustainable agriculture; conservation and preservation of ecosystems and species; and the roles of the arts; ecological connections to human health.

-Description of Course Activities:This course will be an intensive, in-country, two week course in May taking place in Costa Rica.
+Description of Course Activities:This course will be an intensive, in-country, course taking place in Costa Rica from May 30 through June 8, 2019.
 Three ‘pre-class’ meetings will set the stage for the course.These meetings will provide the background and “what to expect” on the trip.
 The balance of the course will be conducted in Costa Rica, predominantly at Earth University, Arenal, Monteverde, and Guanacaste.

 Each day the course will explore a new topic related to sustainability and human health (some topics may span two days).
 Each day will have three domains of study: People, Planet, and Policy.
 Potential visits include: